mysteryhunt/puzzle-editing/README.md

 frequency.
 The Vagrant box and the deployment scripts set this up automatically, but you might have to set it up by hand.

+### To get idle puzzle reminder notifications working:

+If reminder emails are enabled (using `PTRON_REMINDER_EMAIL_DAYS`), there also needs to be a cronjob that runs `reminder_cronjob.php` script at some regular frequency.

 # How does Puzzletron work?